Area code 785

-Area code 785 is the area code for telephone exchanges in most of northern Kansas.
-It was created in a split of the numbering plan area 913 on July 20, 1997, and stretches from the Colorado state line on the west to the Missouri state line on the east, while excluding the Kansas side of the Kansas City metropolitan area, which retained 913.
-The largest city by population in the numbering plan area is the Kansas state capital, Topeka.
+Area code 785 is a telephone area code in the North American Numbering Plan for most of the northern part of the U.S. state Kansas.
+It was created in a split of the numbering plan area 913 on July 20, 1997.
+The numbering plan area stretches from the Colorado state line on the west to the Missouri state line on the east, while excluding the Kansas side of the Kansas City metropolitan area, which retained 913.
+The largest city by population is Topeka, the state capital city.

-History of area codes in Kansas
+History

 When the area code system was created in 1947, the southern half of the state (Dodge City, Emporia, Garden City, Wichita) was designated as numbering plan area 316, while the northern half (Kansas City, Topeka, Lawrence, Goodland, Manhattan, Salina, Hays) received area code 913.

 This configuration remained in place for 40 years.
 However, by the mid-1990s, 913 was close to exhaustion due to the rapid growth of the Kansas City area, as well as the proliferation of cell phones and pagers.
 The latter was especially pronounced in the eastern part of the 913 territory (the Kansas City suburbs, Topeka, and Lawrence), home to the bulk of the numbering plan's available numbers.

 Late in 1996, the Kansas Corporation Commission, which oversees telecommunications in the state, requested relief from the North American Numbering Plan Administration (NANPA) for the exchanges of area code 913.
 On February 12, 1997, the NANPA announced that 913 would be cut back to the Kansas side of the Kansas City area, while most of the western portion of the old 913 plan area–everything from Lawrence westward–was split off as area code 785, effective on July 20, 1997.
 Permissive dialing of 913 continued across northern Kansas until October 3, 1998.

 The bulk of 785's landlines and cell phones are in the eastern portion, in and around Topeka and Lawrence.
-Despite this, 785 is nowhere near exhaustion.
-Under the most recent NANPA projections, northern Kansas will not need another area code for at least 30 years.
+Despite this, 785 will not be near exhaustion until the end of the decade.
+Under the 2023 NANPA projections, northern Kansas will not need another area code until 2029.

 Prior to October 2021, area code 785 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

+Service area

 Major cities

 The principal cities in numbering plan area 785 are Colby, Goodland, Hays, Junction City, Lawrence, Manhattan, Ottawa, Salina, and Topeka.